LayersExport & MCP

 • Always-on, always idempotent — you can rm -rf the export directory and the next page write rebuilds it.

-This is the export to point your existing tools at: Obsidian, Logseq, your own note-taking flow, a git repo, anything that consumes Markdown.
+This is the export to point your existing tools at: Obsidian, Logseq, your own note-taking flow, Notion Markdown import, VS Code/Cursor, a git repo, Quartz, or anything else that consumes Markdown.

 mcp — agents talk to Beside via MCP